J4X-98/Writeups/CTFs/SEETF2023/OperationFeathered/writeup.md

 ### Solve Script

-To solve the challenge I wrote a Attack contract that does everything for me:
+To solve the challenge I wrote an Attack contract that does everything for me:

 ```solidity
 // SPDX-License-Identifier: UNLICENSED